ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                      April 2021

-   email can publish a DNS TXT record with their email authentication policies, preferred handling for mail that fails authentication checks, and request reports about email use of the domain name.
+   The Sender Policy Framework ([RFC7208]) and DomainKeys Identified Mail ([RFC6376]) protocols provide domain-level authentication which is not directly associated with the RFC5322.From domain, and DMARC builds on those protocols.
+Using DMARC, Domain Owners that originate email can publish a DNS TXT record with their email authentication policies, preferred handling for mail that fails authentication checks, and request reports about email use of the domain name.